“What will people* say?” – A story of hushed abuseApril 27, 2020 2022-08-31 14:34

 I spend the biggest part of my life worrying what people would think about me and wasting a lot of energy trying to be liked.
 This was until I realized that what people will think about you, solely depends on what kind of people they are and not at all on who you are.
 People have a tendency to project on others either what they themselves are or what will make them feel better about themselves.
 Most people will form an opinion about you (just or unjust) and, whatever you do, they will use or twist whatever you do or say so as to reinforce that opinion.
 What is important is to find worth within yourself and not seek it elsewhere.
 Once you do that, what others think of you, won’t matter.
-The following story explains why: do not doubt your worth
+Clink on the following story to find out why: Do not doubt your worth

 How does one overcome the worry or even worse the stress about what other people will say about them?